 - Activities: Popular events in town include Illini athletic events, farmers’ markets, concerts in the parks, trivia nights, yoga in the sculpture garden, music festivals, and more.

-- Housing: Housing is affordable here, with average rent for a 1-bedroom apartment from $350-$700.
+- Housing: Housing is affordable here, with average rent ranging from $350-$800.
 Housing options range from brand new studio apartments to homes in historic neighborhoods.
 Most apartments in town are furnished, which makes moving here even easier.
 Since this is a college town, there are many opportunities for students who want to find a roommate or live in a shared house.